rasheedamir/generator-jhipster/README.md

 Read more [here](http://gruntjs.com/getting-started)

 ####[JSHint](http://www.jshint.com/about/)
 JSHint is a community-driven tool to detect errors and potential problems in JavaScript code and to enforce your team's coding conventions.
 It is very flexible so you can easily adjust it to your particular coding guidelines and the environment you expect your code to execute in.
+The static code analysis and code quality tools such as JSHint help reduce the number of syntax errors and improve the quality of the code.

 ####[load-grunt-tasks](https://github.com/sindresorhus/load-grunt-tasks)
 `require('load-grunt-tasks')(grunt);`